Brunch & Batter

 The lavender simple syrup can be made ahead and stored in the fridge for up to 2 weeks.
 Store the syrup in a glass container to avoid any odors left from plastic containers.
 The lavender syrup will yield 4 ounces (½ cup).

-1. Follow the directions for steeping your black tea.
-It usually ranges from 3-5 minutes depending on the brand.
-Steeping tea longer does not make it stronger, rather it produces a bitter taste.
-This recipe calls for 2 tea bags, for a stronger black tea flavor.
+• Follow the directions for steeping your black tea.
+It usually ranges from 3-5 minutes, depending on the brand.
+Steeping tea longer does not make it stronger; rather, it produces a bitter taste.
+This recipe calls for 2 tea bags for a stronger black tea flavor.

-3. You can use any milk you like, just note that all milks do not froth the same.
-I use a 2% cow's milk, which I find gives the perfect foam.
+• You can use any milk you like; just note that not all milk froths the same.
+I use 2% cow's milk, which I find gives the perfect foam.
 The more fat in the milk, the better the foam.

 FAQ